xvik/gradle-mkdocs-plugin/README.md

 [`site_url`](http://www.mkdocs.org/user-guide/configuration/#site_url) configuration defined in mkdocs.yml should point to the site root.
 It may be github pages or some custom domain.
 Setting affect home icon link, page metadata and links in genearted sitemap.xml.

-When multi-version publishing used (by default), this url must be modified to match target documentation folder (otherwise links will be incorrect)).
-To avoid manual changes, just configure *root site url* and plugin will *automatically* change site_url before `mkdocsBuild` (config is reverted back after the task, so you will not have to commit or revert changes).
+When multi-version publishing used (by default), this url must point to documentation version folder (otherwise links will be incorrect in the sitemap).
+To avoid manual changes, just configure *root site url* (e.g. `http://myroot.com/`) and plugin will *automatically* change site_url before `mkdocsBuild` (for example, to `http://myroot.com/1.0/`; see build log - it will show updated url).
+Config is reverted back after the task, so you will not have to commit or revert changes.

 If `site_url` option is not defined at all (or multi-version publishing is not enabled) then config will not be changed.